 Iron Age boots are made for a variety of trades including welders, electricians, concrete workers and masons, metal workers, landscapers, construction trades, and oil and gas workers.
 That’s a wide range of industrial applications.
 Not only do they have steel toes, but the external toe and metatarsal protection too.

 Some have suggested that these boots are little on the heavy side.
 There’s no doubt that these are solid safety boots.
 But to be fair, they look heavier than they actually are.
 Rest assured they are a well-made boot.
 And you won’t have to worry about smoldering boot laces when you buy these.

-These Iron Age Men’s Ground Breaker Work Boots offer a lot of protection at a reasonable price.
-They’re naturally a good match for welders who work long days on the job.
+These Iron Age Men’s Ground Breaker Welders Boots offer a lot of protection at a reasonable price.
+They’re naturally a good match for welders who need a steel toe welding boot and work long days on the job.

 Check out more customer reviews here

 Keen’s boots are another favorite of welders.
 With a toe box constructed of steel, aluminum and compensate materials – it provides more room than competing models, maximum comfort and is a little lighter too.

 You’ll be happy to know that the Keen Mt.
 Vernon work boots meet all ASTM safety standards.
 Included is a wide metatarsal guard for extra impact resistance.
 And the Kevlar stitching used is both spark and heat resistant – making these boots an excellent choice for welders.
 There’s also plenty of traction provided by the soles of these boots.

 Keen’s unique design features a waterproof and breathable membrane that lets vapors escape – without letting water in.
 That’s a big reason why they’re so comfortable to use for extended periods of time.